|

 418 Orchomenos Battle of Mantinea |

-416 Athenians capture island of Melos & treat inhabitants with great cruelty. |
+416 Athenians capture island of Melos & treat inhabitants with great cruelty |

 416 Athenians adheres a plea of help from Sicily & starts planning an invasion of island. |